cartoonist/pystream-protobuf/README.md

     python setup.py build

-The proto file in test module required to be compiled before running test cases.
-To do so, it is required to have Google Protobuf compiler (>=3.0.2) installed.
+The proto file in the test module required to be compiled before running test cases.
+To do so, it is required to have Google protobuf compiler (>=3.0.2) installed.
+After installing protobuf compiler, run:
-If you have `protoc` installed, run:

     make init

+to compile proto files required for test module.
 Then, use `nosetests` command of the setup script to execute test cases:

     python setup.py nosetests